How to Fix Corrupted Hard Drive on a Mac: Best 5 Methods

 Step 2.
 On the left sidebar, select the corrupt disk.
 Then, click the “First Aid” button at the top of the window between “Volume” and “Partition.”

 Step 3.
-On the popup that appears, click “Run.”
+On the popup that appears, click “Run.”run button in disk utility dialog box

 Step 1.
-Launch the Terminal by opening Finder > Applications > Utilities >Terminal.
+Open the Terminal app (Finder > Applications > Utilities).terminal icon in Finder

 diskutil list